-Caltrans currently monitors the status of invasive species on their land, but does not control the spread of the invasive plant species.
+Caltrans has monitored the status of invasive species on their land in the past, but does not control the spread of the invasive plant species.
 Monitoring efforts involve one or two biologists visiting the site every year or every other year.
-Costs of the monitoring efforts have been approximately \$1,000 per year, for the past seven years.35
+Costs of the monitoring efforts have been approximately \$1,000 per year, for the past seven years.

-Caltrans biologists state that a program will likely need to be developed and implemented to control the spread of invasive plants in the future.
-However, Caltrans could not estimate what such a program would cost.36 This analysis assumes management actions needed to control the spread of invasive plant species will be similar to those implemented by the Monterey County Agricultural Commissioners Office, Weed Division on a per acre basis (approximately \$68/acre/year).
-In total, costs to Caltrans of controlling invasive species on 155 acres in unit 7 are expected to be approximately \$212,000 in undiscounted dollars over the next 20 years.
+This analysis assumes that natural resource management will occur on this land in the future, regardless of the designation of critical habitat.
+It is assumed that actions needed to control the spread of invasive plant species will be similar to those implemented by the Monterey County Agricultural Commissioners Office, Weed Division on a per acre basis (approximately \$68/acre/year).
+In total, costs of controlling invasive species on the 155 acres in Unit 7 are expected to be approximately \$212,000 in undiscounted dollars over the next 20 years.